Santa, Ilocos Sur: Barangays

+Topography

 The topography of the municipality is undulating to rolling with slope ranging from 0-30%.

 Soil and vegetation

 There are three types of soil in Santa, namely: clay loam which is used for crop production, clay on the eastern part of the town and sandy loam on the western part.
 Although Santa has fair type of soil, vegetative cover is good for rice, corn, vegetables and fruit-bearing trees.

 Mineral resources

 Major mineral resources of the municipality are salt from the coast, and gravel and sand washed down the river banks of Abra River.
 Gravel and sand are gathered along the river bank and sold for construction.
 Salt-making is found along the coastal barangays of Santa with some of the residents engaged in the industry as their means of livelihood.

 Natural and man-made risk areas

 Because of its location, Santa has been plagued by disasters and calamities since the Spanish Colonial Period (See Destructive flooding below).
 During heavy rains, large amount of water coming down from the Central Cordillera Mountains flows down to the sea through the Abra River, the sixth largest river system in the Philippines, devastating Santa which traverses the western part of the municipality.
 Flood prone areas in the western part of the town include Barangays Pasungol, Tabucolan, Calungboyan, Casiber, Rancho, Oribi and Dammay.
 Even places located at the foot of the mountain are also prone to flash floods because of the denuded mountain east of the town.
 During the typhoon of June 5, 1999, the storm surge devastated Santa destroying residences along the coastal barangays.